The Lady Vanishes: Plot

 After visiting the fictional country of Bandrika, English tourist Iris Henderson is returning home to get married, but an avalanche blocks the railway line.
 The stranded passengers are forced to spend the night at a hotel.
-In the same predicament are Charters and Caldicott, cricket enthusiasts anxious to see the last days of the Test match in Manchester, and Miss Froy, a governess and music teacher.
-Miss Froy listens to a folk singer in the street; he is strangled to death by an unseen murderer.
+In the same predicament are Charters and Caldicott, cricket enthusiasts anxious to see the last days of a Test match in Manchester, and Miss Froy, a governess and music teacher.
+Miss Froy listens to a folk singer in the street, but he is strangled to death by an unseen murderer.

 That evening, Iris is bothered by a loud noise from the room above hers.
-It is caused by Gilbert Redman, an ethnomusicologist who plays the clarinet.
-She attempts to get him removed from the room, but fails after he confronts her.
+It is caused by Gilbert Redman, an ethnomusicologist who plays the clarinet for local folk dancers.
+She attempts to get him removed from the room but fails after he confronts her.

-The next morning at the railway station, Iris is hit on the head by a large planter dropped from above.
+The next morning at the railway station, Miss Froy drops her glasses near Iris and her friends.
+When Iris tries to return Miss Froy's glasses, she is hit on the head by a large planter dropped from above.
 Miss Froy helps her onto the train.
-Also on board are Charters and Caldicott, Gilbert, lawyer Eric Todhunter and his mistress, who is passing herself off as "Mrs. Todhunter."
-As a result of her injury, Iris faints.
-She comes to in a compartment with Miss Froy and several strangers.
-She joins Miss Froy in the dining car for tea.
-Soon after, they return to their compartment, where Iris falls asleep.
+As she waves goodbye to her friends, Iris faints and then comes to in a compartment with Miss Froy and several strangers.
+Also on board are Charters and Caldicott, Gilbert, and lawyer Eric Todhunter with his mistress, who is passing herself off as "Mrs Todhunter".

-When Iris wakes up, Miss Froy has vanished, and the other passengers deny having seen her.
+Iris joins Miss Froy in the dining car for tea.
+Miss Froy gives a package of her favourite tea to the waiter and says she only drinks this brand.
+Soon after they return to their compartment, Iris falls asleep.
+When she wakes up, Miss Froy has vanished.
+The other passengers in the compartment, several other passengers and train staff deny ever seeing her.
 Todhunter pretends not to remember her to avoid drawing attention to his liaison with his mistress.
-Iris searches for Miss Froy with Gilbert's assistance.
-Brain surgeon Dr. Hartz says Iris may be suffering from "concussion-related hallucinations."
+Gilbert agrees to help Iris search for Miss Froy.
+Brain surgeon Dr Hartz says Iris may be suffering from "concussion-related hallucinations".
 Fearing that any delay would make them miss the cricket match, Charters and Caldicott also claim not to remember Miss Froy.
-Todhunter's mistress admits to seeing Miss Froy, proving to everyone that she exists.